 Sixty answers were provided by members who had made the switch or who were ready to make the switch to a hard shell tent.
-Their answers have compiled, summarized, and duplicate answers have been eliminated leaving 25 reasons to switch.
+Their answers have been compiled, summarized, and duplicate answers have been eliminated leaving 25 reasons to switch.

 Some answers will not apply to all hard shell roof top tent models.

 1. Ease of setup and takedown.
-On multiple day adventures, this makes a big difference.
+On multiple-day adventures, this makes a big difference.